arliashok/ECG-Diagnosis-with-LLM-and-RAG/README.md

 # Replication of Zero-Shot ECG Diagnosis with Large Language Models and Retrieval-Augmented Generation: ECG Diagnosis Using Feature Extraction, Knowledge Retrieval, and LLM Inference

-This project aims to replicate and extend the methodology presented in [Paper] (https://proceedings.mlr.press/v225/yu23b/yu23b.pdf).
+This project aims to replicate and extend the methodology presented in [Paper](https://proceedings.mlr.press/v225/yu23b/yu23b.pdf).
 The implementation integrates ECG feature extraction, retrieval-augmented generation (RAG), and large language model (LLM) inference to diagnose ECG abnormalities.

 We closely follow the original paper's approach while making necessary adaptations for implementation.
 Architecture diagrams, methodology breakdowns, and code references are included to facilitate reproducibility.